arossoshynskyy/atomic-sequence/README.md

 # Atomic Sequence

-A lock-free sequence which uses the C++ atomic library under the hood.
-This gives a ~3.5x speed increase over using python locks
+A lock-free, thread-safe sequence/counter which uses the C++ atomic library under the hood.
+This gives a ~5-10x speed up compared to threading locks.

 ## Install
 ```